swarmcity/SwarmCityApiMin/README.md

 /ipfs/QmczMXpyKH2msqMEYC9dD9YcvPAAkeB4GUBNxcue52rCVH
 ```

-The response is an object with success and hash keys
+The response is an object with success and data keys

 ```
 {